jeremypbeasley/canlis_j/nextweek.markdown

 <!-- <h2 class="Display2 mb4">Home-cooked dinner and a bottle of wine on your doorstep.</h2> -->

+Next week opens, Wednesday 3/25 at 1PM.

+More info on delivery <a href="/delivery">here</a>.

 <h2 class="Caption mt2 mb3">Monday, March 30</h2>

 Vegetarian Pot Pie